kapilchoudhary/payment_processor/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version ruby-2.6.5

+* Rails version 6

+* Run below commants in sequense to setup project
-* System dependencies
+  * bundle install

-* Configuration
+  * yarn

+Note: Use nvm version 14.17.4

 * Database creation
+  rake db:create

 * Database initialization
+  rake db:migrate

-* How to run the test suite
+* Start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  rails server

+* To import admins
+  rake import:admins

-* ...
+* To import merchants
+  rake import:merchants

+Note: I have added postman collection file for testing, Please have a look on it for api request payment_processor.postman_collection.json